29568706Fistoz/PROJECT-3-Standards-Patterns/README.md

 # Design Pattern Implementation
 ### Created Repository Classes:
-- I created repository classes that will contain all data access operations relating to Orders, Customers and Products.
+- I created repository classes that will contain all data access operations relating to Orders, Customers, and Products.

 ### Transfer data access operations:
 - I transferred all data access operations from the Devices controller to the Orders Repository class,